 The American Society for Reproductive Medicine is NOT saying that women should not get pregnant during this pandemic.
 They also are not saying that there is no risk.
 The risks of acquiring the Coronavirus in the first trimester are not known and will not be known for some time.
 We do know that severe illness can lead to pregnancy complications.
-If you are already pregnant, it is important to take all precautions possible to reduce your risk of exposure to the Coronavirus by following CDC current recommendations, such as handwashing with soap, not touching your face, and practicing social (physical) distancing.
+If you are already pregnant, it is important to take all precautions possible to reduce your risk of exposure to the Coronavirus by following current CDC recommendations, such as handwashing with soap, not touching your face, and practicing social distancing.

 This is really hard for me to handle.
 What resources are available to me?